Proposal 19-20

 As a result, much of our understanding of these events is anecdotal and undocumented.
 Michigan Tech’s annual security report for 2019 states “There were no hate crimes reported for 2018, 2017, or 2016 at the Houghton campus location” (Michigan Tech’s Annual Security and Fire Safety Report, 2019, pp. 71).
 However, the same report, under the heading Crime Definitions lists and defines the terms Bias, Bias Crime, Disability Bias, Ethnicity/Natural Origin Bias, Hate Group, Hate Crime, Racial Bias, Religious Bias, and Sexual Orientation Bias; and yet none of the widely known incidents that have occurred on campus during this time frame are not reported in this document.
 Furthermore, the report does not discuss the prevention, intervention, or particular institutional policies and procedures that might address these issues, even though other aspects of misconduct and criminal behavior (e.g. sexual misconduct, drug/alcohol policies, and fire safety) are discussed in particular detail within the document (Michigan Tech’s Annual Security and Fire Safety Report, 2019, pp. 57-59).

 Michigan Tech does have policies and procedures in place regarding issues related to campus safety and security.
 The Office of Academic and Community Conduct enforces standards of conduct outlined in the Student Code of Community Conduct.
-This document outlines policies and procedures for a wide variety of conduct related issues, including but not exclusive to bullying, dangerous materials, discrimination, disruptive behavior, harassment (general and protected classes), threats, and weapons.
+This document outlines policies and procedures for a wide variety of conduct related issues, including but not exclusive to bullying, dangerous materials, discrimination, disruptive behavior, harassment (general and protected characteristics), threats, and weapons.
 The Board of Trustees Policy Manual outlines issues of discrimination and harassment among employees of the University, as does the Faculty Handbook; although both do so primarily within a legalistic framework based on Federal law (Board of Trustees Policies Manual Chapter 5: EEO 5.01–5.03: Equal Opportunity, Discrimination or Harassment; Faculty Handbook 3.
 Faculty Rights and Responsibilities 3.1 General Policy.
 3.2 Discrimination/Harassment).
 Public Safety and Police Services primarily lists policies and procedures related to sex/gender discrimination and harassment, and several safety and security issues listed under Campus and Facilities, related to surveillance and monitoring technology, distribution of promotional materials, chalking, and weapons registration (University Policy Office University Policies General University 1.14 Sex/Gender Discrimination, Harassment and/or Sexual Misconduct; University Policy Office University Policies Campus and Facilities).

 There is ample evidence that the University, Public Safety and Police Security, and other units like the Center for Diversity and Inclusion are actively working to improve campus life in the face of these safety and security issues.
 In fact, a wide variety of resources are available online or in person for a broad array safety, security, and inclusion related issues.
 For example Public Safety and Police Security provides a variety of education programs related to crime prevention, active trainer shooting workshops for workplaces, self-defense, and an online instructional video on Preventing Mass Casualty Shootings.
 The Center for Diversity and Inclusion offers Safe Place training and coordination for underrepresented student communities (LGBTQIA+, Women, and Students of Color), as well as access to a variety of prevention resources, advocacy and support services, and complaint procedures.
 The Dean of Students Office provides an online form to report a broad number of concerns not limited to Discrimination and Harassment, Students of Concern, and General Student Misconduct.